Where the 10 House Republicans who voted to impeach Trump stand

 Rep. Fred Upton (R-Mich.)

-Like Kinzinger and Gonzalez, Upton decided to forgo a reelection bid this year, ringing in the end of a nearly four-decade long career in Congress.
+Like Kinzinger and Gonzalez, Upton decided to forgo a reelection bid this year, ringing at the end of a nearly four-decade-long career in Congress.

 While Upton voted to impeach Trump last year, it wasn’t the only instance in which he broke with the former president.
 The Michigan congressman was also one of the few GOP backers of a sweeping $1 trillion infrastructure bill that was championed by President Biden and congressional Democrats.